 The over-stuffed closet keeps you from easily and quickly preparing yourself to face the world.
 Instead of lifting you up, it drags you down.
 The linen closet full of ratty towels and sheets you don’t ever use distracts you from creating who you desire to be every damned time you open the door.
 And those boxes of “memories” stacked in the attic or basement or under your bed are what you really think about when you try to envision how a nourishing life would be.

 The hidden clutter calls to us, reminding us of past failures at creating a perfect life.
-Clutter blocks your dreams.
+There’s just no doubt: clutter blocks your dreams.

 When we divorced, he took his clothes and a few pieces of furniture.
 He left me with most of the furniture, dishes, and knick knacks so he could start fresh.
 I even helped him set up his apartment with new furniture.
 In those first few weekends alone, when the girls went to his place, I came to realize that I couldn’t move forward when I was buried under mountains of worn out furniture and broken dreams.

-I made the connection that I was never able to buy enough soft linens or pretty clothes to sooth the aching isolation I felt from myself during those years.
-I finally began to feel the stirrings of a life that felt supportive when I started clearing my spaces.
+There were never going to be enough soft linens or pretty clothes to sooth the aching isolation I felt from myself during those years.
+And the stirrings of a life that felt supportive?
+It began to emerge when I started clearing my spaces.

 When I started clearing out the physical stuff that was in my way, I realized that I had control of my own life.
 The way to usher my dreams into my reality was to take my own happiness by the horns and stop filling my environment with crap I didn’t love.